dmcnavish/PandoraHistory/README.md

 PandoraHistory
 ==============

-Chrome extension that keeps that of your Pandora history.
+Chrome extension that keeps track of your Pandora history.